Volunteer Opportunities are available through the Debbie-Rand Memorial Service League, Inc.

 - Complete the Yale Background Release Form and bring it with you to your scheduled orientation.
 Click here to print the form.

-***After you fill out both forms, please make sure to contact the Auxiliary Office (561-955-4098) to sign up for an orientation.
+***After you fill out all forms, please make sure to contact the Auxiliary Office (561-955-4098) to sign up for an orientation.

 The orientation is a group session which is generally held the second Tuesday of each month at 9:00 a.m. in the Boca Regional Education Center.
 The Education Center is a free standing building located at the west side entrance to the hospital near the Emergency Department.
 Please bring a photocopy of your driver's license (or other photo identification) and your social security number.
 Orientation attendance does not guarantee acceptance or placement into the D-RMSL volunteer program.